 I have always had a passion for sound and the spoken word.
 Growing up my little transistor radio was my constant companion.
-Working in radio broadcasting was a logical step on my journey.
-And then in 2001, I discovered the Association of Personal Historians and realized that what I’d been all along, without realizing it, was a Personal Historian!
+Ten years of working in radio broadcasting was a logical first step on my professional journey.
+In 2001, I discovered the Association of Personal Historians and realized that what I’d been all along, without realizing it, was a Personal Historian!

-That same year, “Real to Reel, recording personal stories” was born.
-Over the past 12+ years I’ve recorded stories with nearly 200 individuals throughout the U.S. A regret is that I didn’t discover this in time to record my dad’s stories before he died at 61 years of age.
+That same year I started my business, “Real to Reel, recording personal stories.”
+Since then I’ve recorded hundreds of stories with individuals throughout the U.S. A regret is that I didn’t discover this in time to record my dad’s stories before he died at 61 years of age.
 Thanks to his siblings, I have stories about him but that is very different from having HIS stories…and his voice.

-I’m also one of those strange people who love public speaking and have been a Toastmaster for many years.
-As you may have guessed, my favorite topic is talking about the importance and value of preserving personal stories.
+I also enjoy public speaking and have been a Toastmaster for many years.
+My passion is talking about the importance and value of preserving personal stories.
 Let me know when you’d like me to come and share with your group.

-I believe that what I do, listening to and recording stories, is sacred work.
-I am reminded daily what a privilege it is to spend my time doing something that I love and that makes a profound difference in the lives of all concerned, from the storyteller to the family and friends who hear the stories.
+I consider listening to and recording stories sacred work.
+I am reminded daily what a privilege it is to spend my time doing something that I love and that makes a profound difference in the lives of all concerned…from the storyteller to the family and friends who hear the stories, to future generations.

 A Passion for Peace